mischa-hildebrand/FloatingContainerView/README.md

 If the view doesn't fit into the same row because its width would exceed the container bounds it floats into the next row and so on.

+**Note:** If the subviews you want to display look very similar or if you want to display a large number of subviews **you should consider using a `UICollectionView` instead** as it will improve the performance and provide a clean data source and delegate protocol.

 ## Usage:

 You can add the subviews either in Interface Builder or in code.